Meet the Sangha's Staff

 -

-Our “full season” internships are term-limited positions, running February through December with a schedule of about 20 hours a week.
+Our summer internships are seasonal positions, limited to a 10-12 week term running June through August (start and end dates are flexible) with a schedule of about 20 hours a week.
+Typical hours are 8am to 1pm, Sunday through Thursday.

 -